Analysis | Offshoring Is the Wrong Response to the UK Migration Crisis

 With record numbers of displaced people seeking refuge globally, the idea of “offshoring” migrants has gained traction in numerous countries, from Denmark to Australia to the US.
 Before moving forward, however, governments should ensure that such policies are both a practical and humane alternative to the existing asylum system.
 Britain’s scheme fails that test.

 Under the “migration and economic development partnership” with Rwanda announced last April, asylum seekers attempting to cross into the UK are given an initial screening by British authorities.
 Anyone judged to have entered the UK illegally is eligible for deportation, with the exception of unaccompanied minors and families with children under 18, as well as individuals who might face the threat of persecution in Rwanda.
 Deportees granted protection by Rwanda’s government would be eligible to live there but would not be permitted to return to the UK.
-Unsuccessful applicants would be relocated to yet another country, or possibly back to their country of origin.
+According to the Home Office, unsuccessful applicants “could still be granted an immigration status or be removed to their country of origin or other country where they have a right to reside.”
+(A spokesperson for the Rwandan government disputes the assertion that unsuccessful applicants could face deportation.)

 The British policy is based loosely on Australia’s program of sending maritime migrants to Papua New Guinea and Nauru for processing.
 Under former President Donald Trump, the US piloted its own offshoring program, requiring those seeking asylum at the southern border to remain in Mexico while their claims were processed.
 Proponents of the Rwanda deal say that sending migrants to East Africa will reduce overcrowding in processing centers, give genuine refugees a home, deter those looking to enter Britain illegally, and put human smugglers out of business.